taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 * [Configuration references](./#configuration-references-2)

-In order to get nginx-mod-lsapi work properly, you'll need to configure NGINX.
+In order to get nginx-mod-lsapi to work properly, you'll need to configure NGINX.
 To do this, we use a separate _lsapi.conf_ file.

 First of all, you need to make sure that the appropriate LSAPI module configuration exists and contains the correct content.
 <div class="notranslate">